petebachant/petebachant.github.io/_posts/2025-02-18-continuous-reproducibility.markdown

 I have a hypothesis: Working reproducibly is more efficient than not, despite the fact it might feel like extra work.
+Further,
+a research project should never not be reproducible.

 What does this mean to work reproducibly though?
 It means at any point in time, the outputs of a given project